 In the evenings, follow the spiral staircase up past Dan Attoe’s neon art piece to the Blond bar and lounge for cocktails.
 Like a party-mad reverse Cinderalla, it transforms, at the stroke of 9pm, into a nightclub.
 There’s a strict guestlist from Thursday to Saturday, but as a hotel guest you can order drinks from 5pm to 9pm, provided no events are taking place.
 There’s moody lighting, Donnie-Darko-esque bronze animal-masked busts by British artist Charming Baker, velvet sofas, smoky gold mirrors and, yes, a disco ball.

-Lunch in Le Coucou runs rom 11:30am to 2pm and dinner from 5pm to 11pm (10pm on Sunday).
+Le Coucou is open from 11am to 11pm daily.
 The Library is open for drinks and light bites until 10pm and The Blond starts shaking cocktails at 5pm every day.

-Use your in-room tablet to order 24 hours a day, from breakfast to late-night nibbles.
+Use your in-room tablet to order room service from 7am to 11pm.
 Or choose from the minibar snacks and support Thrive, a charity that provides healthy meals to low-income families.

 11 Howard is on the edge of Nolita, where the Bowery, Chinatown and Little Italy meet.